applerosander-coder/Hikari/replit.md

-# BidWin - Live Auction Platform
+# Auctions - Live Auction Platform

 ### Overview
-BidWin is a comprehensive live auction and bidding platform built with Next.js 14 and Supabase.
+Auctions is a comprehensive live auction and bidding platform built with Next.js 14 and Supabase.
 Its core purpose is to facilitate a dynamic and engaging auction experience, transforming a generic SaaS template into a specialized marketplace for various auction categories.
 Key capabilities include real-time bidding, countdown timers, a swipeable carousel for item browsing, and integrated payment processing with instant bidding and auto-charge functionalities for saved payment methods.
 The platform aims to provide a seamless and engaging auction experience for users.

 ### Recent Changes
 **October 11, 2025 - Glitter Confetti Effect with CSS:**